NEWS

 Representative Image Source: Nature reserve of the Sierra Mariola in Bocairent, Valencian Community, Spain, Europe.
 (Getty Images)

-Earth’s primary moon has been orbiting it for around 4 billion years since the solar system was formed.
-At this time, the solar system's formation left several remnants in space, now known as asteroids.
+Earth’s primary moon has orbited it for roughly 4 billion years, since the solar system formed.
+During that formation, leftover debris became asteroids.
 When asteroids approach Earth, they either flit past the planet or leave a dent in Earth’s crust, per Forbes.
 But in some cases, these asteroids are captured by Earth’s gravitational pull, which causes them to orbit around the planet, becoming “mini-moons,” for short timeframes.
 The upcoming mini-moon, roughly the size of a city bus, will be trapped by Earth’s gravity for about two months.
 Researchers proposed that this asteroid belongs to the Arjuna asteroid belt which orbits the Sun.

 Representative Image Source: Asteroid belt consisting of many orbiting meteor rocks around rocky planet.
 (Getty Images)